Interview with Sandy Saunders

 Description

-Sandy Saunders recalls Liverpool being bombed in 1941 and while on a rescue squad he sustained splinter injuries from a blast requiring hospital treatment.
+Sandy Saunders recalls Liverpool being bombed in 1941 and, while on a rescue squad, he sustained splinter injuries from a blast and required hospital treatment.
 After taking a science degree he served in the Royal Electrical and Mechanical Engineers as a radar officer, working on gun sights and gun laying radar.
-He later remustered as a glider pilot.
-He describes his crash in a Tiger Moth during training.
-He was burned and consequently became a member of the Guinea Pig Club.
-He had twenty-eight operations including re-shaping his nose and skin grafts to his eyelids.
-He became a general practitioner in Nottingham and was in general practice for forty years until retirement.
+He later re-mustered as a glider pilot.
+He describes a crash in a Tiger Moth during training during which he was burned and, consequently, became a member of the Guinea Pig Club.
+He had 28 operations including re-shaping his nose and skin grafts to his eyelids.
+He became a general practitioner in Nottingham and was in general practice for 40 years until retirement.

 Creator